11ty/eleventy/README.md

 Optionally add data files to add global static data available to all templates.
 See the `dir.data` configuration below.

 The global data files will be pre-processed by a template engine specified under the `dataTemplateEngine` configuration option.
-Note that `package.json` data is available to these options under the `_package` variable.
+Note that `package.json` data is available to these options under the `pkg` variable.

 For example:

 ```
 {
-	"version": "<%= _package.version %>"
+	"version": "<%= pkg.version %>"
 }
 ```